-Hello!
-I am a 5th year PhD candidate at the MIT Kavli Institute for Astrophysics and Space Research, where I work with Prof. Erin Kara to study how supermassive black holes grow and affect their surroundings.
-I graduated from Case Western Reserve University in 2019 with undergraduate degrees in physics and astronomy, and, prior to coming to MIT, obtained my masters degree in astrophysics from the University of Cambridge, where I worked with Prof. Chris Reynolds.
+I’m a PhD candidate at the MIT Kavli Institute for Astrophysics and Space Research, where I work with Prof. Erin Kara to study how supermassive black holes grow and affect their surroundings.
+Prior to coming to MIT, I graduated from Case Western Reserve University in 2019 with undergraduate degrees in physics and astronomy and obtained my masters degree in astrophysics from the University of Cambridge, where I worked with Prof. Chris Reynolds on the resevoirs of gas near nearby accreting supermassive black holes.

 Want to get in touch?
 Email me at mmasters@mit.edu!